-The Irishman premiered in cinemas in early November, and now it has been released on Netflix for everyone to enjoy.
-Scorsese’s latest mobster movie is a lyrical reflection on love, values, and time passing.
-One last time, let the sweeping grace of Marty’s camera take you to Mafia Fairyland, where all your old friends are waiting for you.
-And be careful: you don’t want to displease The Family.
+The Irishman is a lyrical reflection on love, values, and time passing.
+Scorsese takes you to Mafia Fairyland, where all your old friends are waiting for you.

 Pleasure is heightened through repetition, and Martin Scorsese’s filmography gives cinematic proof of that.
 He has been nurturing us with our daily dose of drugs (sometimes), rock ‘n roll (how about the Stones’ glamorously sexy Can’t you Hear me Knocking in Casino’s opening sequence), and gunfights – lascivious enough to cover for the rather unpredictable abstinence from voyeuristic sexual matters – for way more than a decade now, but it seems our measure is not quite full yet.
 Scorsese really is the good guy conniving with the baddies for mysterious reasons, a good guy which strives hard not to lose his balance to more obscure forces in the drab of everyday life.
 Nevertheless, his films come across with an aura of unleashed wilderness.
 We know the trick, but we always fall for it.

 Maybe that’s why Netflix produced Scorsese’s latest release, The Irishman; or it might as well be the contrary, Scorsese trying to impose himself on the streaming platform to be able to make a film which is almost impossible to watch without blinking your eyes at least a couple of times throughout.
 The Irishman is 3 ½ hours long, and you definitely don’t want to watch it as easy entertainment for a hard day’s night.
 Time is a serious thing for a platform that specialises in TV series.
 But so is the case for good old Marty, apparently.